-My first recommendation for courses is actually my own course I’ve created for beginner cake decorating.
+My next recommendation for courses is my course I’ve created for beginner cake decorating.
 It includes all my best tips and advice for beginner cake decorating in a step-by-step format.
 You’ll be able to complete five different cakes from start to finish by the end of the course, plus you’ll gain a good basic foundation to start decorating cakes.

 It’s got over four hours of instruction plus recipes, cheatsheets, planning sheets and more.
 See more about it by clicking the link below.

 Cake Planning Course Plus The Ultimate Cake Project Planner:

 The second course I recommend is also one of mine.
 (Shameless plus here.)
 If you’re having trouble planning out your cake projects, or you’re knew to it and don’t know where to start, this course will show you all the steps in planning out your cake projects, so you’re not stressed out about the whole process.
 It also includes The Ultimate Cake Project Planner, which is a downloadable and printable planner you can use to plan out your cake projects with style.

 You can see more details about the course here:

 Well it’s really three words… I love them.
 Yes, I do receive a small referral commission if you purchase a Craftsy class using my links (at no extra cost to you).
 I personally have taken tons of Craftsy classes.
 They are an excellent value and I thought I’d share with you some of my favorite classes I’ve taken.

 Magic Line pans really help to bake your cake evenly, plus they aren’t super expensive.
 The link above is for the 8″ pan, but it’s really great to get a couple in several different sizes.
 I recommend if you’re just starting out, to get three in sizes 6″, 8″ and 10″.